gmrandazzo/lehakshiv/README.md

 Manifesto
 ---------
-This software aims to develop a platform able to upload any kind of text, convert it to audio and then give the possibility to listen from it.
+This software aims to develop a platform able to upload any text, convert it to audio and then give the possibility to listen from it.

 License